Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 10. Sucuri

-Sucuri is another great CDN provider.
-This platform offers software for content delivery and security.
+This great CDN provider offers software for content delivery and security.
 Sucuri has advanced firewalls that keep your content out of the wrong hands.
 The security features stand out here as the platform keeps your website secure and provides a safe video-watching experience to your users.
+This content delivery network uses PoPs worldwide to deliver high-quality content both near and far.

 Basic Functionality: